Canada · tool

 Tourtière

-A savory meat pie, typically made with pork and/or beef, seasoned with warm spices like cinnamon and cloves, encased in a flaky pastry crust.
-It's a traditional holiday staple but available year-round.
+A savory meat pie, typically made with minced pork, beef, or veal, seasoned with spices like cinnamon and cloves, and baked in a flaky pastry crust.
+It's a traditional dish, especially popular during holidays, offering a taste of Québec's rustic culinary heritage.

 Cretons